How did The Minimalist Lifestyle Movement begin?

 One big misconception is that the Minimalist Lifestyle Movement means buying less or purchasing lower-quality stuff.

-Another misconception is you have to do without to be a good practicing Minimalist.
+Another misconception is that you have to do without to be a good practicing Minimalist.
 That is not the case.

-You have to live in a house almost void of furniture and all the walls have to be painted white or gray.
+You have to live in a house almost void of furniture, and all the walls have to be painted white or gray.

 Conclusion